Pambula, New South Wales: Facilities

-Pambula is situated approximately 4 km south of Merimbula and has a small supermarket, a community bank, and a primary school.
-The nearest secondary school is a private secondary school in nearby Pambula Beach.
-The nearest public secondary schools are in Bega and Eden.
+Pambula is situated approximately 4 km south of Merimbula and has a small supermarket, a community bank and a primary school.
+The nearest secondary schools are a private secondary school in nearby Pambula Beach and a public secondary schools in Bega and Eden.

 Attractions

 Panboola, the Pambula wetlands heritage project, is located between the south edge of town and the Pambula River.
 Panboola contains fresh water billabongs, saline areas around the former racecourse, saltmarsh and mangroves, plantings of thousands of trees, shrubs and ground covers, walking and cycle tracks and tables and seats.

 Pambula is a significant producer of oysters.

 Sport

 Pambula has a local cricket team, the Pambula Bluedogs.
 Their home ground is located at the Pambula Recreation oval in the town's centre.
+The Merimbula-Pambula Bulldogs, though named Merimbula are based in Pambula.
+Founded in 1924 they compete in the Group 16 Rugby League competition.
 The Pambula Sporting Complex is the home ground for the Pambula Panthers Australian Football Club founded in 1983.
-The ground is also the home ground for the newly created soccer club, Pambula United Football Club, also known as The Penguins.
-The Merimbula-Pambula Bulldogs, though named Merimbula are based in Pambula, founded in 1924 they compete in the Group 16 Rugby League Premiership.
-Located in between Pambula and Merimbula is the 27 hole course Merimbula Golf Club.
+The ground is also the home ground for the soccer club, Pambula United Football Club, known as The Penguins.
+Located between Pambula and Merimbula is the 27 hole course Merimbula Golf Club.